yonyougov/gov-design-vue/docs/vue/getting-started.en-US.md

 ## Import on Demand

-If you see logs like below screenshot, you might be importing all components by writing `import { Button } from 'ant-design-vue';`.
+If you see logs like below screenshot, you might be importing all components by writing `import { Button } from 'gov-design-vue';`.
 This will affect your app's network performance.

 ```
-You are using a whole package of antd, please use https://www.npmjs.com/package/babel-plugin-import to reduce app bundle size.
+You are using a whole package of govd, please use https://www.npmjs.com/package/babel-plugin-import to reduce app bundle size.
 ```

 > ![](https://zos.alipayobjects.com/rmsportal/GHIRszVcmjccgZRakJDQ.png)